MagiMartin/Csv-Distribution-app/README.md

 The idea is AC gets the orders and nests them together for more usage of materials.
 But AC in itself takes evry csv that comes in all the time.
 This apps is set to gather orders to give greater numbers for nesting.

-Added is alså a code for an AC repport that can gater the data and represent the different orders which are made.
+Added is also a code for an AC repport and script that can gather the data and represent the different orders which are made.